Compulsory Redundancy: Rights, Processes, Examples

 Looking to learn more about putting employees on gardening leave?
 Read our guide here.

-6. Organize and Distribute Redundancy Payment Packages
+6. Organise and Distribute Redundancy Payment Packages

 Employees who worked with the company for over two years are eligible for weekly Statutory Redundancy Pay, which is calculated by age and workplace history: